20 Aug

 - If it is a single supply of printed matter, then the distance learning courses may occasionally be considered as zero-rated.
 However, if it is a multiple supply of printed matter and education services, then the supply should be distributed between education and zero-rated printed matter.

-- Welfare information and advice is reduced-rated if it is provided by charities or private welfare institutions under state regulations.
+- Welfare information and advice are reduced if it is provided by charities or private welfare institutions under state regulations.

 - The exemption gets priority if the supply provided by the eligible body falls under exempt education.